How do you get a cat to eat something it doesn’t want to eat? Come to that, how do you get a cat to do anything it doesn’t want to do?

 How about the idea that all cats are picky about what they eat?
 Is that really true?

 Well, cats certainly have their likes and dislikes.
 For one thing, unlike other mammals, cats can’t taste sweet things.
 They lack the receptor for sweetness.
-That goes for all the animals in the cat family, whether it’s a domestic cat, a tiger or a lion.
-So you won’t find your cat trying to sneak over your shoulder to get a lick of your ice cream.
+That goes for all the animals in the cat family, whether it’s a domestic cat, a tiger, or a lion.
+So, you're unlikely to find your cat trying to sneak over your shoulder to get a lick of your sweet treats.

 However, cats do like meat.
-They are ‘obligate carnivores’, which means they have to eat animal flesh to survive.
-They don’t mind whether that comes in the form of chicken, lamb, beef or a mouse.
-They’re also partial to fish such as tuna or salmon, which have the added benefit of giving your cat the essential Omega 3 fatty acids that help to keep their skin and coat healthy.
+They are ‘obligate carnivores’, which means they have to eat meat to survive.
+They don’t mind whether that comes in the form of chicken, lamb, beef, or a mouse.
+They’re also partial to fish (such as tuna or salmon), which has the added benefit of giving your cat essential Omega Fatty Acids that help keep their skin and coat healthy.

 3 reasons why your cat won’t eat

-If you’re sure that your cat isn’t sick, and you’re feeding it regular protein-based food, rather than candyfloss or Walnut Whips, there may be other reasons why your kitty is off their food.
+If you’re sure that your cat isn’t sick, and you’re feeding it appropriate food, there may be other reasons why they’re off their food.
 Here are three reasons why your cat might have lost their appetite.

 1. Whisker fatigue

 “Bella’s not eating.
 She has whisker fatigue.”
 You can picture the scene, can’t you?
-The cat has frankly had enough.
-Even her whiskers are tired.
+The cat has frankly had enough and her whiskers are tired.
 She just can’t face another sachet of whatever it is you’ve dragged out from the back of the cupboard.

 There is some debate about whether whisker fatigue is a real thing.
 The theory is that, as cats have highly sensitive whiskers, they find it jarring when their whiskers repeatedly hit the sides of their food bowl.
 The answer is to have shallower bowls that allow more room for their whiskers.